ander428/JohnHopkins_COVID-19/descriptive_analytics (US).md

     frameborder="0">
 </iframe>

 ***This figure shows the correlation between total cases and the protests divided by the political party of the governer of the state.
 This seems to again have a slight positive correlation that is smaller than the population correlation.
-It should also be noted that There is a similar amount of Republican and Democratic outliers.***
+It should also be noted that there are a similar amount of Republican and Democratic outliers.***

 ***You may hover over points for more detailed information.***